ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 }
 ```

-Note that when `use_compression` is set to False, it can only be used with NPE.
-In this case, an embedding network will
+Note that when `use_compression` is set to False, the training configuration can only be used with NPE.
+In this case,
-be trained simultaneously with the density estimator, and this embedding network will be responsible for compressing
+an embedding network will be trained simultaneously with the density estimator as outlined in the previous section, and
-the input data.
+this embedding network is responsible for compressing the input data.

-#### Prior distribution
+#### Prior distribution for training data

 We need to specify the labels and prior ranges for plotting purposes.
 Note that the order of the list must match
-the order of parameters in `dataset_full.csv`.
+the order of parameters in the `dataset_full.csv` file that contains information on the training data.

 ```json
 {